In 1924 Gloucester Girls’ High School Parents’ Association was founded.

 Speech Day was held in Shire Hall in 1924.
-In 1924 the Old Girls’ Association presented a ‘Wireless Receiving Set’ and in January 1926 the girls heard the BBC welcome them to school broadcasts.
+The Old Girls’ Association presented a ‘Wireless Receiving Set’ and in January 1926 the girls heard the BBC welcome them to school broadcasts.

 The first trip abroad was in 1926 when a party of girls went to Paris.
 Soon annual exchange visits were arranged and French and German girls were welcomed to the school in the summer term.
 One year three Egyptian girls spent a term at Denmark Road.
 At this time the school had 450 students.